 The bags are colorful, and the beans are freshly roasted.
 Each bag of coffee includes a postcard with beautiful artwork and information on the coffee's country of origin.
 They also add a card with a suggested brewing method, flavor notes, and roast information.

-Visit Atlas Coffee Club to see if this subscription would be the right gift for your favorite coffee lover.
-(Atlas sent us a review sample and I loved getting coffee in the mail!
-I think it makes a great gift.)
+Visit Atlas Coffee Club and enter coupon code ENJOYJAVA50 to save 50% on your first bag.
+Atlas sent us a review sample and I loved getting coffee in the mail!
+I think it makes a great gift.

 12. Angels' Cup Coffee Game